mhanna50/Website_Analyzer/README.md

 - **AI prompt** enforces that every checklist bullet references the site and includes actionable steps, cleaning up any leftover Markdown checkboxes before rendering in React.
 - **Automated tests** cover scoring math, SEO parsing, recommendations, and link health; run them with `dotnet test`.
 - **Production notes** – Playwright requires `npx playwright install --with-deps chromium` on Render/Docker; history writes to a local JSON file (ephemeral on Render), so move it to persistent storage or turn history off for multi-user hosting.
 Adjust `Analysis:MaxConcurrentScans` to keep Render dynos from overloading.
+- **Cold-start UX** – the frontend pings the API root (with retries/backoff) on load and surfaces a “Waking the demo API…” banner or friendly error instead of Safari’s generic “Load failed.”
+Pair that with the keep-warm action to minimize impact from free-tier suspends.

 ---